Computer requirements for studying online

 - The programme is led by the national leaders directly engaged in the various molecular pathology initiatives.
 Students are kept up-to-date with information and the current needs identified by the professional societies, research councils and charity organizations.

 - You will be trained at the purpose-built Laboratory Medicine Building at the Queen Elizabeth University Hospital, which provides services to 52% of the Scottish population.
-This is one of the largest NHS department of pathology in Europe, accommodating about 50 consultant pathologists.
+This is one of the largest NHS departments of pathology in Europe, accommodating about 50 consultant pathologists.

 Laboratory Medicine, Queen Elizabeth University Hospital